top of page

 Welcome to the Ella-Ang Herbal Library

 Explore our growing collection of herbs, flowers and botanicals used in traditional wellness practices.
-Each plant profile includes traditional uses, ways to prepare, safety considerations, and published research resources.
+Each plant profile includes traditional uses, ways to prepare, safety considerations, and published research resources when available.

-Use the search bar or browse by category to learn how different herbs are traditionally used to support digestion, relaxation, seasonal wellness, skin health and more.
+Browse by category to learn how different herbs are traditionally used to support digestion, relaxation, seasonal wellness, skin health and more.
+Or scroll through our extended list of herbs and flowers to learn more about their uses, preparations and safety considerations.

 This information is provided for educational purposes only and is based on traditional herbal practices and publicly available research.
 These statements have not been evaluated by the Food and Drug Administration.
 Products and herbs mentioned are not intended to diagnose, treat, cure or prevent any disease.
 Always consult a qualified healthcare professional before beginning any herbal product, especially if you are pregnant, nursing, taking medications or managing a medical condition.